el-amoura/bank/README.md

 # Calling the `savings-account-controller`:
 - # savings/create

 This method will create a savings account for a given user if all validations pass.

-Example request: creating a a savings account for the given userId with 0 balance and interest rate.
+Example request: creating a savings account for the given userId with 0 balance and interest rate.

 `{`
   `"balance": 0,`
   `"interestRate": 0,`